Congratulations, you’ve survived the preschool years!

 Age 5 is a year of transition, for both you and your child.
 As you adjust to having a school-age child, you have the power not just to help them develop his skills but also to bond and develop your relationship as you move into the next stage together.

 Curious about the future?
 Preview what you should know when your kid turns 6.
+Or get money to-dos for the first 10 years of your child's life.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.